China ends Ant Group's regulatory revamp with $984 mln fine

 The National Financial Regulatory Administration (NFRA), a new government body under the State Council, is now the primary regulator to grant Ant the license, sources familiar with the matter said.

-The NFRA did not immediately respond to a Reuters request for comment.
-The PBOC did not immediately respond to a request for comment on Pan's role.
+The NFRA did not respond to a Reuters request for comment.
+The PBOC did not respond to a request for comment on Pan's role.

 Ant's fine is the largest regulatory penalty imposed on a Chinese internet company since ride-hailing major Didi Global was fined $1.2 billion by China's cybersecurity regulator last year.